 - Record your messages: Use your phone to record a video or voice message.
 It doesn't need to be polished.
 Real is better than perfect.

-- Go to Create a Capsule and select "Dead Man's Switch" delivery.
+- Go to Create a Capsule and select "Guardian Release" delivery.

 - Upload your files: Videos, photos, audio recordings, documents - all major formats are supported.